 Figure 1.
-Skipjack tuna catches in the eastern Atlantic, by gear (1950-2018), after correction of Ghana's data by species (1996-2014).
+Skipjack tuna catches in the eastern Atlantic, by gear (1950-2020).
+Source: ICCAT 2022.

-Source: ICCAT 2018.

 Therefore, fishery removals of the species in the fishery under assessment are included in the stock assessment process and therefore the stock PASSES clause C1.1.